Influenza immunisation

 • Vulnerable persons aged 6 months and older, including:

-• persons experiencing homelessness
+• persons experiencing housing instability

 • residents in congregate living settings, such as residential aged care, disability care, mental health hostels and youth group houses.